Introduction to SVHC Roadmap to 2020

 Finding and analysing new substances for regulatory risk management

-The SVHC Roadmap to 2020 anticipates the use of screening methods and risk management option analysis (RMOA) to identify the relevant substances of concern using information from the ECHA registration database, other REACH and CLP databases and additional relevant data.
+The SVHC Roadmap to 2020 anticipates the use of screening methods and regulatory management option analysis (RMOA) to identify the relevant substances of concern using information from the ECHA registration database, other REACH and CLP databases and additional relevant data.

 The SVHC Roadmap to 2020 lists certain groups of substances to be covered by the implementation plan: